 Introduction to C++ sort()

-The sort() function in C++ is used to sort a number of elements or a list of elements within first to last elements, in an ascending or a descending order.
-Here we have a range for a list, which starts with first element and ends with last element and the sorting operation is executed within this list.
-The sort function takes in two parameters as argument and returns the result of sorting.
+The sort() function in C++ sorts a number of elements or a list of elements within the first to last elements in an ascending or descending order.
+This function executes the sorting operation within the specified list or range, starting with the first element and ending with the last element.
+The sort function takes in two parameters as arguments and returns the result of sorting.
 Comparing the elements is the main operation.
-There can be exceptions in case if the elements that are being compared encounter any exception.
+There can be exceptions in case the elements that are being compared encounter any exceptions.
 The most common ways to sort are in either an ascending order or a descending order.

 Syntax and parameters:

-The standard syntax for sort function, includes of sort keyword and two parameters.
+The standard syntax for the sort function includes of sort keyword and two parameters.
 The return output will be the result of the sort operation.

 void sort(RIt first, RIt last);